Check Out Lastminute Last Minute and Cheap Accommodation Deals

 CAMPING

-Blenheim Palace and the neighbouring village of Woodstock, in the county of Oxfordshire, are set in lyrical countryside typifying the quintessential English rural scene with sheep pastures, wooded valleys, dry stone walls and weathered Cotswold stone buildings.
+Blenheim Palace and the neighbouring market town of Woodstock, in the county of Oxfordshire, are set in lyrical countryside typifying the quintessential English rural scene with sheep pastures, wooded valleys, dry stone walls and weathered Cotswold stone buildings.
 In villages like Woodstock it is still possible to imagine life in the Middle Ages, so timeless do they seem.

 Woodstock Home Page Woodstock Accommodation Other Places to Visit Events in the Oxfordshire Cotswolds